 School and Center Closures

-Our building is currently closed to all but essential staff and faculty.
-There is a skeleton crew of about seven of us here to continue administrative, financial, and facility functions.
+Our building remains closed to all but essential staff.
+There is a skeleton crew of here to continue administrative, financial, and facility functions.
 Most of our faculty and staff are working from home.
 If you have any questions, please email us directly, or leave a message on our general line 510.559.6910.
 Please be patient as our response may be several days delayed.